 Baby shark toy

-My husband bought this toy for our kid’s birthday.
+My husband bought a baby shark toy for our kid’s birthday.
 I’m not really into “one-trick pony” toys but somehow, this has been entertaining my kid for weeks now.
 And just recently, she found out another way to play with this.
-She makes the shark drink a cup of water and also pretends that it’s friends with the other animals.
+She makes the baby shark toy drink a cup of water and also pretends that it’s friends with the other animals.
 Maybe it’s worth a shot, but you can try and see how your kid will react to this adorable toy.